cerplot/luigi/doc/design_and_limitations.rst

 Design and limitations
 ----------------------

-Luigi is the successor to a couple of attempts that we weren't fully happy with.
+Trun is the successor to a couple of attempts that we weren't fully happy with.
 We learned a lot from our mistakes and some design decisions include:

 -  Straightforward command-line integration.